juji-io/datalevin/doc/transact.md

 run out of readers quickly, so it is desirable to specify a `:work-pool` when starting the http-kit server.

-Use of `future`, `agent`, `pmap` and so on may also take up too many readers, for these use `java.util.current.Executors/newCachedThreadPool`, which is unbounded in size.
+Default use of `future`, `agent`, `pmap` and so on may also take up too many readers, for these use `java.util.current.Executors/newCachedThreadPool`, which is unbounded in size.
 When threads do not finish their work quickly enough, the number of initiated threads can accumulate to a huge number.
+To change the thread pool used, call `set-agent-send-off-executor!` function.